Alameda-Depot Historic District

 The Alameda-Depot Historic District, in Las Cruces, New Mexico, is a historic district which was listed on the National Register of Historic Places in 1985.
 The listing included 271 contributing buildings and a contributing site, on 70 acre.

 It has also been known as the Las Cruces Depot-Alameda Historic District.

-It includes properties centered around Pioneer Park and extending up Alameda Boulevard, in an area of about 42 blocks.
+It includes properties centered around Pioneer Women's Park and extending up Alameda Boulevard, in an area of about 42 blocks.